muratk5n/thirdwave/en/README.md

 ---

 They didn't use their biggest bullet.
-You are thinking too global, too free market.
+You are thinking too globalist, too free market.

 Yahoo: "Gas prices have hit record highs but don't expect Biden to lower them: 'They already used their biggest bullet' [meaning the use